tulsimandira/revenue-forecasting-dashboard/README.md

 The 2025 forecast predicts $1,419,549 in total revenue with January peaking at $193,949 and August as the lowest at $60,534.
 The forecast mirrors historical seasonal patterns, giving confidence in its directional accuracy.
 This monthly breakdown gives the business a clear roadmap to align sales capacity and marketing spend ahead of each peak and trough.

 ### Chart 7 — Auto-Renew vs Contract Value
-$4,100,000 in contract value — over half the total — sits in contracts requiring manual renewal every cycle.
-The sales team must actively re-sell more than half the contract base each year just to hold current revenue levels.
+$4,090,434 in contract value sits in contracts requiring manual renewal every cycle, compared to $3,711,784 on auto-renew.
+Over half the contract base must be actively re-sold each year just to hold current revenue levels.
 A structured renewal outreach programme and incentives to move customers onto auto-renew are needed to protect this $4.1M from quietly lapsing.

 ---

 ## Next Steps

-1. Investigate the $1.62M in Unattributed revenue by cross-referencing customer billing addresses to recover regional attribution at source
+1. Investigate North America regional revenue by cross-referencing customer billing addresses to validate attribution accuracy
 2. Categorise payment failure reasons to determine whether the fix sits with the payment gateway or internal engineering
 3. Build a churn prediction model using customer tenure, payment history and contract value to identify at-risk customers early